salesforce/centrifuge/README.md

     /**
      * This method is called at the beginning of execution; if an exception
-     * is thrown, centrifuge pauses (thread sleeps) for a configurable
+     * is thrown, centrifuge yields, and then retries calling init, until maximum
-     * duration, and then retries calling init.
+     * number of failures allowed is reached.
      *
      * @param params parameters passed from config file */